Being different is perfectly normal.

 Don't be too quick to label someone

-It is tempting to pinpoint a cause for your child's behavior.
-Or to label it, such as ADHD, autism, or high sensitivity.
-It is important for a child to receive the right help.
+It is important that a child receives the right help.
 A label is not always necessary for this.
-It can also have negative consequences, because it can make the child feel different.
-Or because those around them will view the child differently.
+A label can also have negative consequences, because it can make a child feel different.
+Or because those around them start to view the child differently.
 And once you have a label, it is difficult to get rid of it.

 Expert assistance

-Are you still concerned about your child?
+Are you worried about your child?
 Share your concerns with experts in your area.
 For example, the internal counselor at school, the school social worker, or go to the Meerpunt.
 At Meerpunt , you Meerpunt drop in without an appointment for parenting advice.

 Why is the municipality launching this campaign?

-More and more children are being referred to social services for assessment for conditions such as ADHD, autism, or high sensitivity.
-This is causing waiting lists in youth care to grow longer.
+More and more children are being referred to social services for behavioral assessments.
+This is causing waiting lists in youth care to grow longer, meaning that many children have to wait even longer for help.
 And such referrals are not always necessary or justified.
-With this campaign, we want to help normalize "deviant" behavior, so that not every sign leads to an assessment and youth care remains available for children who really need it.
+With this campaign, we want to contribute to greater understanding and acceptance of behavior that is different.
+Behavior that is acceptable, so that it does not automatically lead to an investigation.
+In this way, we are working together to make youth care available to children and young people who need it most.